bk7312/bookmarklets/README.md

 Able to change playback speed, restart the video, rewind or fast forward in 10s increments, play/pause, and mute/unmute the video.

+Note: Due to the use if innerHTML, this bookmarklet will not work on sites that require [TrustedHTML](https://developer.mozilla.org/en-US/docs/Web/API/TrustedHTML) assignment (CSP).

 ```
 javascript: (() => {
   const vidControl = document.querySelector('#vidControl-div');